Sp3ctro/Sp3ctro.github.io/_posts/2020-02-01-FRM-Reading-5.md

 Forward Rate Agreements can be decomposed into long & short interest rate exposures; DV01 and/or Duration can be used once this is done.

 ### VAR Mapping for Interest Rate Swaps
-Taking a swap which pays a fixed rate in exchange for a floating rate, the steps required to compute the undiversified and diversified VARs is as follows:
+Taking a swap which pays a fixed rate in exchange for a floating rate, the steps required to compute the undiversified and diversified VARs are as follows:

 1) Calculate the PV of the short fixed-rate cash flows, and add the PV of a floating rate bond
 2) For each cash flow, compute the VAR at the desired confidence level; the sum is the undiversified VAR